 A discerning client inspires personalised design ideas, and in this Clapham Town garden, the planters were designed as tall punctuation marks to enhance a recent modern renovation.
 Subtle, architectural curvature distinguishes a linear garden space, adding further balance with upright Horsetail stems.
 Powder coated in taupe, the planters' neutral hues contrast a deep maroon water rill wall and dusky basalt paving.
 Commencing the design process at the refurbishment's outset, with a clear insight of our clients' vision for their interior, inspired a fluid scheme – abundant in customised, one-off focal points.

 Sir John Lyon House' orange cladding inspired our planter design for this penthouse rooftop, where contemporary glass and stainless steel elevations narrate the building's architecture.
 With proximate St Paul's Cathedral, we designed a classic shape within a modern context, and since every inch of space precious in this small rooftop terrace, the orange planters appear lightweight, floating on a square frame, while LED lighting projects inside their cavities, above Ipe decking.
 Agave americana ‘Mediopicta’, a variegated Century plant from Mexico, forms a sculptural display in two planters, positioned diagonally across the terrace.
-Interspersed amongst a leafy Mediterranean rooftop planting scheme, these succulents evoke the scenery of our clients' Portuguese garden.
+Interspersed among a verdant Mediterranean rooftop planting scheme, these succulents evoke the scenery of our clients' Portuguese garden.
 The blue hues of Millennium Bridge and Tate Modern's skyline highlight and contrast the Agaves' warm, varicoloured tones.

 This 2.5-metre long, stepped planter mitigates its terrace's angularity, while providing a pivotal focal point.
 The entrance to this space is via a two-storey glass stairway, and when London's expansive city skyline is ultimately revealed outside a glazed pod at the top, a multi stem Silver birch emerges from its upper planter, contrasted by an orange drift of New Zealand grasses in a lower trough.
 A dynamic sequence unveils an urban landscape, where Big Ben is perfectly framed within London Eye, and defines a grand Chelsea Bridge panoramic view with its shimmering lights.
 The planter's angular side elevations follow the rooftop's linearity, reducing predictability and rigidity by forming underlying clarity, alongside contemporary roof terrace planting.